peersky/zen/README.md

 # ZEN - Signal processing as form of meditation

-This is template for embedded projects with STM32 and JUCE based simulators
+This repository contains highly optimized, sharp Occama blade for audio signal processing It's multiplatform.
+You can build it as VST/Desktop/Mobile/Whatever via JUCE or go embedded world trough STM32 target

+Feel free to add your own target as PR

 ## Compile